 Can you cook wild Alaskan salmon from frozen?
 Absolutely!
 Didn't thaw the salmon?
 Don't worry!
-You can cook it from frozen by following this simple recipe and even have a starch and vegetable on the side.
-Learn how to cook Copper River sockeye salmon from frozen here.
-As our fisherman Shawn says, cooking salmon is "faster than a frozen pizza!"
+You can cook your frozen salmon by following this simple recipe and even have a starch and vegetable on the side.
+As our fisherman said, cooking salmon is "faster than a frozen pizza!"
 And definitely much healthier!

 Total cooking time including prep is 30 mins or less.

-For the fish: Frozen salmon (Copper River sockeye, Copper River coho or Prince William Sound pink) Olive oil Salt Pepper
+For the fish: Frozen salmon filet(s) Olive oil Salt Pepper

-For the sides: Fresh broccoli Organic frozen french fries
+For the sides: Fresh broccoli Frozen french fries

 For the sauce: